nicoraynaud/rubiks-spring-rest-elasticsearch/README.md

-# spring-rest-elasticsearch
+# rubiks-spring-rest-elasticsearch

-This library brings support of Elasticsearch v6.0 for Java Spring projects based on Spring Boot (and Spring Data).
+This library brings support for Elasticsearch v6.0 to Java Spring projects based on Spring Boot (and Spring Data).
 It was initially built because the spring-data-elasticsearch library does not yet support ES > 5.x and only uses the transport client.

-This work is greatly inspired by the spring-data-elasticsearch library even if it does not meet its advanced feature set.
+This work is greatly inspired by the spring-data-elasticsearch hibernate-search libraries.

 This library is built on top of official [Elasticsearch Java High Level REST Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/6.1/java-rest-high.html).
 All communications with an ES cluster is made through the REST API and not the Transport protocole (now deprecated by ES).